The Lambrechts-Stanley Model of Configuration Spaces: From the model to forms via graphs

 Finally let us prove that if $\Gamma$ has a univalent vertex $u$, then $d\Gamma$ lies in $I$.
-It's clear that $d_{R} \Gamma \in I$.
+It is clear that $d_{R} \Gamma \in I$.
 Contracting or splitting the only edge connected to the univalent vertex could remove the univalent vertex.
 Let us prove that these two summands cancel each other up to $\ker \rho$.